Swiftpack.co is a collection of thousands of indexed Swift packages. Search packages.

 result

-This is a callback that groups both the success
+// This is a convenience callback that will trigger for both success and error.

-.
-This is useful when you want to treat the success and failure under similar conditions.
+// This is useful when you need to treat success and error in a similar fashion.

 NOTE: If this method is not called, nothing will happen (no request will be made).